 Aetna modified CPB 0885 for vedolizumab (Entyvio), effective December 4, 2025.
-Here's what billing teams need to do.
+Here's what billing teams need to know.

 Quick-Reference Table